The Power of Automation and AI: Jobs That Will Disappear by 2030

 5. Financial Analysts and Record-Keepers

-6. Administrator
+Administrator

 Administrators play an essential role in any successful business.
 They provide necessary office support for an employee or group.
 Their duties include answering phones, greeting and directing visitors, typing documents, making spreadsheets and presentations, and filing.
 With this, the future of administrative positions is in jeopardy because businesses can utilize AI tools to perform some administrative tasks.
 The next decade will see further improvements in automation and digitalization, reducing the need for humans to perform these tasks.
+For those seeking to transition into more secure roles, such as positions within the government, federal resume writing can be a valuable resource to tailor your experience for these opportunities.

 7. Cashiers

-With the advent of contactless payments and cryptocurrencies, there has been widespread discussion in recent years about the possibility of a cashless society.
+With the emergence of contactless payments and cryptocurrencies, there has been widespread discussion in recent years about the possibility of a cashless society.
 Companies have already implemented such measures.
-Amazon is among the first companies to employ cashier-less checkout.
+For instance, Amazon is among the first companies to employ cashier-less checkout.
 Customers can use the Amazon Go app to pay for groceries without human intervention.
-It’s a novel method for most people, but it simplifies transactions and lessens operational costs.
+It’s a novel method for most people but simplifies transactions and lessens operational costs.
+While some may still prefer to pay in cash to monitor their spending habits, the days of human payment processors are ending.
+Indeed, this is among the jobs that will cease to exist in 2030.

 8. Fast Food Workers